 woman meditating while sitting on her bed

-1. Reduced stress: Meditation may decrease stress.
-It can also improve symptoms of stress-related conditions, including irritable bowel syndrome (IBS), post-traumatic stress disorder (PTSD) and fibromyalgia.
+1. Reduced stress: Meditation may help decrease stress and stress-related conditions including irritable bowel syndrome (IBS), post-traumatic stress disorder (PTSD) and fibromyalgia.

-2. Improved memory: Better focus through regular meditation may increase memory and mental clarity.
+2. Improved memory: Better focus through regular meditation can increase memory and mental clarity.
 These benefits can help fight age-related memory loss and dementia.

 3. Increased attention: Meditation helps with attention span, allowing you to stay focused longer.